mesosphere/dcos-commons/docs/pages/yaml-reference.md

   * `secrets`

     This section list the Secrets that will be made available to the pod.
-Secret content is exposed as a file or as a environment variable.
+Secret content is exposed as a file and/or as a environment variable.

      * `secret`
         The path of a Secret